-provides an additional sensitivity check of our results.
+check of our results.
 Obviously, the drawback of this measure is that it is not possible to evaluate the extent of aggregation bias.

-It is also vital to note that we use year-on-year inflation rates, for the following reasons.
+It is also vital to note that we use year-on-year inflation rates.
 Other possibilities, such as using month-on-month and quarter-on-quarter changes in the price level, are associated with seasonality, which may contaminate the true extent of persistence.
-In addition, these two aforementioned changes are typically not monitored by economic agents such as households or unions.
-Most importantly, central banks set their inflation targets in year-on-year changes in the price level.
+In addition, these two changes are typically not monitored by economic agents such as households or unions.
+Most importantly, central banks set their inflation targets on year-on-year changes in the price level.
 In addition, Aron and Muellbauer (2006) claim that year-on-year inflation rates also capture the dynamics of month-on-month inflation.8